 - Don’t call attention to age differences.

-Avoid comments like “I guess this dates me, but…” or references to “younger people like yourself.”
+When you’re interviewing with someone younger, avoid comments like “I guess this dates me, but…” or references to “younger people like yourself.”
 Going out of your way to point out your age – or worse, the interviewer’s – will distract from what’s relevant.
 Worse, it can easily come across as patronizing, regardless of your intentions.